PEAK-Legacy/EccoDDE/README.txt

 enhanced functionality that you can access by using different argument types, but even these are nearly always just exposing capabilities of the underlying Ecco API, rather than doing any Python-specific wrapping.
 48 of Ecco's 49 API calls are implemented.
-(The 49th, ``AddFileToMenu`` does not have appear to be documented anywhere on the 'net.)
+(The 49th, ``AddFileToMenu``, does not have appear to be documented anywhere on the 'net.)

 The main value-add that EccoDDE provides over writing your own ad-hoc interface is robustness.
 EccoDDE can transparently launch Ecco if it's not started, and